Oven Baked Corned Beef with Mustard Glaze

 3. Pat the corned beef with paper towels until it is dry.

 4. In a baking dish with higher sides (meaning do not use a cookie sheet cause this will create liquid as it bakes) add a few sheets of foil and place the corned beef in the foil.
-Be sure there is enough foil to wrap the whole corned beef tightly without the foil touch the top of the beef.
 Place the corned beef with the fatty side up.

 5. In a bowl mix the mustards, brown sugar, onion powder, black pepper, paprika.
 There are measurements included but I usually eyeball this and season to my preference.
 Reserve a few tablespoons on the side.
 Use the rest for the next step.